-We’re familiar with the term ‘A picture is worth a thousand words’ and in this blog post, we will discuss about few proofs and reports to back it up.
+We’re familiar with the term ‘A picture is worth a thousand words’ and in this blog post, we will discuss a few proofs and reports to back it up.

 Proof #1: Harvard Business Review